Ada.ia

 Why does this happen?

-MDX query processing treats each dimension as independent, crossing all its possible members.
-When multiple dimensions with many different members are combined, the volume of data generated can be excessive, making the query unfeasible.
+MDX query processing treats each dimension as independent, generating combinations between all its possible members.
+When multiple dimensions with many different members are combined, the volume of data generated can become excessive, making the query unfeasible.

 How can this problem be avoided?

-To optimize the execution of queries and avoid exceeding the limit of crossings, the following approach can be applied:
+To optimize the execution of queries and avoid exceeding the crossing limit, the following approach can be applied:

 Create hierarchical dimensions: Creating a hierarchical dimension makes it possible to organize data in a structured way, defining direct relationships between elements.
 In this way, query processing takes place on the basis of the existing hierarchy, reducing the need for massive data crossings.
 Learn more